nikitakot/nestjs-boilerplate/article/article-devto.md

 }
 ```

-Validate method of auth service will check if user id
-from JWT token is persistent in database.
+Validate method of the auth service will check if a user id from a JWT token is persistent in the database.

 **src/auth/jwt.strategy.ts**